Conditions Tested by Early Check

 Another important guideline for selecting conditions is that screening would likely lead to an overall benefit for babies or families.

-In time, we plan to add a third condition or set of conditions to Early Check.
+In time, we plan to add more conditions to Early Check.
 We’ll draw on our guidelines, the advice from our board of expert advisors, and the most up-to-date scientific evidence to find conditions that fit with the goals of Early Check.

 "Without early screenings, it is extremely hard to conduct clinical studies to help infants with rare conditions.
 This creates a barrier to developing new therapies.
 Early Check will fill this gap, benefitting science as well as patients."